Aman-8343/React/README.md

-This is for my basic react practice and react projects
+This is for my basic react practice and basic react projects